 with those students who participated in COCC's formal Student Leadership Program (e.g.,

 student government, residence hall assistants, student newspaper staff, student ambassadors,

-multicultural activities student leaders, etc.).
+Diversity and Inclusion student leaders, etc.).
 While smaller, topic-specific issues

 arose, the overall feedback was that the program lacked a consistent theme and direction.

 Outcomes 2.1 and 5.1 focus on student leaders' ability to design programs and services for other students, with outcome 2.1 specifically focused programs or services with a multicultural emphasis.
-During the 2010-11 academic year, the Office of Student Life and Multicultural Activities Office, in partnership with ASCOCC, Native American Program and the Latino Student Program, sponsored and coordinated more than 80 activities supporting 8,000+ participants.
+During the 2010-11 academic year, the Office of Student Life and Diversity and Inclusion Office, in partnership with ASCOCC, Native American Program and the Latino Student Program, sponsored and coordinated more than 80 activities supporting 8,000+ participants.
 The activities/events were comprehensive in nature in that they were focused on diversity (Asian New Year Festival, Salmon Bake, Dia de Los Muertos Celebration, speakers and trainers), educational (alcohol awareness week, career fairs, sexual assault awareness) and entertainment-focused (bands, free food, finals week stress relievers).
 Additionally, beginning with the 2012-13 academic year, ASCOCC appointed one councilmember as the "Branch Campus Coordinator", hired part-time student leaders to coordinate student government activities at each campus and provide a wide range of programs and services in Redmond, Madras in Prineville.

 Many of these programs were coordinated solely by student groups, while others included involvement from program advisors or supporting campus departments.

 Results from surveys provide mixed results regarding these activities, noting that the questions are somewhat vague in nature and may need to be adjusted to meet assessment needs: